 The only way to ensure that all exports are fully compliant is to work with suppliers that train their employees appropriately so that they have an up to date knowledge of export laws.
 As Luke Allingham, Training Co-Ordinator at the Institute of Export & International Trade explains, this is something that RS makes a priority.
 “RS has used the Institute of Export & International Trade to provide a series of in-house training courses for staff,” he says.
 “The courses cover topics such as Managing for Export Success, Letters of Credit and International Customer Service.
 They have been tailored to the exact needs of RS and give staff a competitive advantage in the challenging and complex world of export, import and international trade.”

-"Suppliers need logistical capability, combined with product range and compliance expertise, to ensure MRO products arrive when and where they are needed while ticking all legislative boxes "Lee Kilminster, Country Manager Russia & European Channel Partners, RS
+"Suppliers need logistical capability, combined with product range and compliance expertise, to ensure MRO products arrive when and where they are needed while ticking all legislative boxes "Lee Kilminster, Sales Director, International Sales and Partners, RS

 Kilminster points out that this training has helped to improve the overall service his colleagues can offer customers.
 “A recent example is when an urgent order for some cables for an oil rig came in,” he recalls.
 “The export documentation was raised and the items were packed in less than two hours.
 The customer collected the package immediately and the products were flown out to the oil rig on a dedicated helicopter.
 This was all for £70 of cables, but the knock-on cost of production downtime made it worth it.